 For example, being in the big chainring while in the biggest cog on your cassette, or the small chainring and the smallest cog on the cassette.

 Not so long ago, it was regarded as detrimental to your drivetrain if you cross-chained.
-Newer groupsets are able to cope with cross chaining but you should still never do it.
-Any gear changes from that position are going to lose you speed, power, or both.
+Newer groupsets can cope with cross-chaining, but you should never do it.
+Any gear changes from that position are going to lose your speed, power, or both.
 It can also be noisy on mechanical drivetrains, which nobody wants to hear.

 - Small chainring, small cog allows a very loose chain and the opportunity for it to slap not very gently on your frame.

 Maintaining a consistent cadence when on the road is all about efficiency.
-It’s about making the most ground with the least amount of stress on the body for the least amount of energy burned.
+It’s about making the most ground with the least stress on the body for the least energy burned.